LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-017-dillinja-hard-noize-break-remix/index.md

 banner:
   - imported/dnb-fix-017-dillinja-hard-noize-break-remix/image1140.jpeg
 description: >-
-  If I could pick one track to use as an example of Dillinja&rsquo;s genius, it would be &lsquo;Hard Noize&rsquo;.
-22 Years after its original release on Test Recordings it returns May 29th as a remix by Break on Dillinja&rsquo;s imprint Valve Recordings.
+  If I could pick one track to use as an example of Dillinja’s genius, it would be ‘Hard Noize’.
+22 Years after its original release on Test Recordings it returns May 29th as a remix by Break on Dillinja’s imprint Valve Recordings.
   2020 has been difficult for many people so far.
 However, one positive to [...]Read More...
 published: true
 tags: feature
 featured: false